 Travel Information Tuscany

 Many Italian cities have established environmental zones (Zona a Traffico Limitato,ZTL) The rules are complicated and vary from city to city.
-For some cities you can buy an environmental sticker, other cities you can only enter with a special permit or within certain times.
+For some cities you can buy an environmental sticker, for others, you can only enter with a special permit or within certain times.
 So keep a close eye on this, the fines are high!

 Toll roads